Stelo Technical Documents

 Start the service

-With the control tables and /var/sqdr/sqdr.properties in place, you are now ready to start the service.
+With the control tables and /var/sqdr/sqdr.properties in place and licensing configured, you are now ready to start the service.

 You may choose to start & stop the service as root or as a designated user (e.g. sqdr) with appropriate authorities.